 You should always talk to your loved one as though he or she understands everything you say because it’s quite likely true.
 Try to include your loved one in any discussions you have with doctors or other family members when he or she is present.
 Make eye contact and mention your loved one by name so he or she feels included.
 You may also need to limit the number of visitors your loved one has if he or she seems uncomfortable being unable to speak to people.
 You can gradually invite people back in as your loved one feels more confident.

-If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of homecare.
-Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
+If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of home care.
+Our in-home stroke caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.

 3. Allow Extra Time for Responses